-The Culebra is most important as a transport pathway subsequent to intrusion scenarios (i.e., after borehole plug degradation).
+The Culebra is most important as a transport mechanism under non intrusion scenarios (e.g., Compliance Assessments under 40 CFR Part 191, Subpart C).
 The Culebra has been extensively tested during past hydrologic characterization programs and was found to be the most likely hydrologic pathway to the accessible environment or compliance point for potential human-intrusion and release scenarios.